Sunday, December 10, 2017

 Narcissus hand-out materials.
 These materials have been very

-effective at engaging the casual Museum visitor to visit the
+effective at engaging Museum visitors to visit the

 Narcissus blog and in some cases, to make a donation to the Narcissus.